 - A one-time change, a reminder when to change again, and an automatic offer to stay with the best provider and price (Premium Wechselservice)

 All three options are free of charge for you.
-Should you choose the Premium Wechselservice, you, of course, will have to confirm the offer sent to you (usually after ten months) before StromAuskunft takes any action.
+With the Premium Wechselservice, you will have to confirm the new offer sent to you.
+This usually happens after ten months, before StromAuskunft takes any action.
 This option is best so as not to get caught in an expensive second year.

 3. Wait for confirmation